rust-lang/rust/text/0000-debug-improvements.md

 to `Formatter` which create them.
 An example of use of the `debug_struct` method is shown in the Motivation section.
 In addition, the `padded` method returns a type implementing `fmt::Writer` that pads input passed to it.
-This is used inside of the other builders, but may be useful for others.
+This is used inside of the other builders, but is provided here for use by `Debug` implementations that require formats not provided with the other helpers.
 ```rust
 impl Formatter {
     pub fn debug_struct<'a>(&'a mut self, name: &str) -> DebugStruct<'a> { ... }